-Maine can also amend a birth certificate to change information contained on it or add a parent.
-You may also file for a delayed birth registration with the Vital Records Office in Maine.
+The state can also amend a birth certificate to change information contained on it or add a parent.
+You may also file for a delayed birth registration with the Vital Records Office in the area.

 The state of Maine has a population of 1.34 million people.
-Famous for its lobster and rocky coastline, Maine is the 41st most populated state in America.
+Famous for its lobster and rocky coastline, it is the 41st most populated state in America.

 Population change from 2010-2016

 Population by Gender

 There are more women than men in Maine.
 The total population of Maine is estimated at 1,330,232 people with 651,564 male and 678,668 female.
 There are 27,104 more more women than men in the state, which is 51.02% of the total population.

 The Maine Gender Ratio is 96 men to 100 women (99:100) or 0.96.
 State’s gender ratio is lower than the national average of 97 men to 100 women (97:100) or 0.97.